-Fellowships after MBBS
+Fellowships After MBBS

 There are several career options medical students can pursue after completion of MBBS, but often students just ignore those paths and continue toward the trajectory that is highly followed.

-The most preferred choices for medical students after finishing their MBBS are MD, MS and DNB, but there is so much more to it that nobody pays much attention to, let’s explore it today!
+The most preferred choices for medical students after finishing their MBBS are MD, MS, and DNB, but there is so much more to it that nobody pays much attention to, let’s explore it today!

 - The current scenario looks something like this, MBBS students prepare for NEET-PG where landing for MD/MS is tough, so aspirants keep re-attempt the exam.

-- The students that are not planning to do a residency in India go for USMLE(USA), PLAB(UK), MCCQE (Canada).
+- The students that are not planning to do a residency in India go for USMLE(USA), PLAB(UK), and MCCQE (Canada).

 - Many students take up a Government job or join as Junior residents or prefer practicing as General physicians.